 - Recurrent outbreaks are likely over the next few years

-- Monitoring, testing, contact tracing and preparedness will continue to improve our capacity to manage future outbreaks
+- Monitoring, testing, contact tracing, and preparedness will continue to improve our capacity to manage future outbreaks

 It is imperative that we recognize the COVID-19 virus will remain present and persistent in our workplace and community for an extended period of time.
 Public health officials predict COVID-19 will impact individuals and communities until a vaccine or immunity is developed.
-Therefore, we must protect our workforce, guests, environment and facilities proactively.
+Therefore, we must protect our workforce, guests, environment, and facilities proactively.

-The Community Resilience Coordinator will collaborate with the Leadership Team and will continually assess the public health environment and provide recommendations about the phased return to work and on-going functions CMO provides to the organization, City Council, Community, Boards and Commissions, Guests, and other individuals and groups.
+The Community Resilience Coordinator will collaborate with the Leadership Team and will continually assess the public health environment and provide recommendations about the phased return to work and on-going functions the City provides to the organization, City Council, Community, Boards and Commissions, Guests, and other individuals and groups.
 By constantly monitoring and evaluating our changing environment, this strategic result will assist us in being agile with the ability to modify milestones in order to meet the changing conditions and environment.